 From: accounts <[email protected]>

 Subject: Your Remittance Advice

 SAVE PAPER – THINK BEFORE YOU PRINT!

 It also may be legally privileged.
-If you are not the addressee you may not copy, forward, dislose or use any part of it.
+If you are not the addressee, you may not copy, forward, disclose or use any part of it.
 If you have received this message in error, please delete it and all copies from your system and notify the sender immediately by return E-mail.

-Internet communications cannot be guaranteed to be timely secure, error or virus-free.
-The sender does not accept liability for any errors or ommisions.
+Internet communications cannot be guaranteed to be timely, secure, error or virus-free.
+The sender does not accept liability for any errors or omissions.

-Previous campaigns over the last few weeks have delivered numerous different download sites and malware versions.
-There are frequently 5 or 6 and even up to 150 download locations on some days, sometimes delivering the exactly same malware from all locations and sometimes slightly different malware versions.
-Locky does update at frequent intervals during the day, sometimes as quickly as every hour, so you might get a different version of these nasty Ransomware.
+Over the last few weeks, previous campaigns have delivered numerous different download sites and malware versions.
+There are frequently 5 or 6 and even up to 150 download locations on some days, sometimes providing the same malware from all locations and sometimes slightly different malware versions.
+Locky updates at frequent intervals during the day, sometimes as quickly as every hour, so that you might get a different version of this nasty Ransomware.

-The basic rule is NEVER open any attachment to an email, unless you are expecting it.
-Now that is very easy to say but quite hard to put into practice, because we all get emails with files attached to them.
-Our friends and family love to send us pictures of them doing silly things, or even cute pictures of the children or pets.
+The basic rule is NEVER to open any attachment to an e-mail unless you expect it.
+That is very easy to say but quite hard to put into practice, because we all get e-mails with files attached to them.
+Our friends and family love to send us pictures of them doing silly things or even cute pictures of the children or pets.

 If you see .JS or .EXE or .COM or .PIF or .SCR or .HTA .vbs, .wsf , .jse .jar at the end of the file name DO NOT click on it or try to open it, it will infect you.